Get a professional water heater installation by Clovis Plumbing Services – Same day service

 Turning Off Utilities

-- Turn off the main water shutoff valve or the shutoff valve to the existing water heater.
+- Close the main water valve or the valve to the existing water heater.

 - If you have an electric model, shut off the electricity by turning off the circuit breaker.

-- If you have a gas model, turn off the gas at the point of connection (POC) or at the meter.
+- For gas models, turn off the gas at the point of connection (POC) or at the meter.

 Draining the Tank